Itera/cypress-kurs-2021/README.md

 - You will create your first testcase and learn the basics of cypress.

 **Task 2 goals:**
 - This part has a section for you to read that explains some core concepts about test automation and cypress.
-You will aslo learn how to crate custom cypress commands.
+You will also learn how to crate custom cypress commands.

 **Task 3 goals:**
 - Learn about how to structure and organize multiple cypress tests.
 This task is the core of the course.

 **Completed all the parts and eager for more? 💪**
-See the readme in the folder `ekstra_tasks` under `__tasks__`
+See the readme in the folder `extra_tasks` under `__tasks__`